tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #15.
->Write a Python program to check the validity of password input by users.
+>Write a function to check the validity of password input by users.

 **Validation :**
 ```